 3. Click on the PortNumber and click Decimal option button.
 In the Value data field enter the new port number and click OK to save the changes.
 In this guide I will be changing 3389 to 3333.

-You can confirm if the port have actually been changed using this command on PowerShell.
+You can confirm if the port has actually been changed using this command on PowerShell.